-I. Financial and In-Kind Support
+II.
+Financial and In-Kind Support

 The Hospital supports the community through providing space to the Worth County Board of Commissioners.
 The County utilizes the space as one of the County's Emergency Management Service (EMS) locations.
 The 2,710 square feet of space includes a garage/bay, housing area and storage space.
-The fair market value of the Hospital's contribution of space totals \$17,615 per year.
+The fair market value of the Hospital's contribution of space totals \$6,444 for fiscal year 2024.

 The Hospital supports the community through providing office space for ASPIRE Behavioral Health so that they are able to offer more behavioral health services to the citizens of Worth County.
 The support provides much needed mental health services as determined by our Community Health Needs Assessment.
-The fair market value of the Hospital's contribution of space totals \$490 per year.
+The fair market value of the Hospital's contribution of space totals \$102 per year.